SirAppSec/vuln-node.js-express.js-app/README.md

 Access the api from http://localhost:5000/api-docs

-# Easter eggs
+# Easter Eggs
 Try to find deleted passwords and files in the repository.

-Look for logic that breaks the application.
+You can also try to look for logic that breaks the application.

 # License